dghuuloc/CS.Teach/Python/django/first-step-django.md

 Now that Django is installed, you can create a new Django project.
 * **Run the following command to create a new project**
 ```
-django-admin startproject myproject
+django-admin startproject mysite .
 ```
-Replace `myproject` with your desired project name.
+Replace `mysite` with your desired project name.

+> [!NOTE]
+> The period `.` is crucial because it tells the script to install Django in your current directory (for which the period `.` is a short-hand reference).

 ### Understanding the Directory Structure
 Once the project is created, you’ll notice that Django generates a directory structure that includes several important files and folders.
 Here’s a quick overview of the default structure:
 ```
-myproject/
-│
+myproject
 ├── manage.py
+├── mysite
-├── myproject/
+│   ├── asgi.py
 │   ├── __init__.py
 │   ├── settings.py
 │   ├── urls.py
-│   ├── asgi.py
 │   └── wsgi.py
+├── djenv
+│   └── ...
+└── requirements.txt

 ```
 * **manage.py:** A command-line utility that lets you interact with this Django project in various ways.
-* **myproject/:** The inner directory with the same name as your project.
+* **mysite/:** The inner directory as root
   * **init.py:** An empty file that tells Python that this directory should be considered a package.
   * **settings.py:** Contains settings/configuration for this Django project.
   * **urls.py:** The URL declarations for this Django project; a “table of contents” of your Django-powered site.
   * **asgi.py:** An entry-point for ASGI-compatible web servers to serve your project.
   * **wsgi.py:** An entry-point for WSGI-compatible web servers to serve your project.

 ### Run the Application
 After creating the project and understanding the directory structure, you can now run your Django application to see it in action.